Downtown Brooklyn Neighborhood Review - Brooklyn Moving Guide 2024

 Nearby is Hill Country BBQ Market for authentic Texas-style barbecue.

-Save room for dessert, and you'll enjoy what many people hail as home to the best cheesecake in New York City - Junior's Cheesecake.
+Save room for dessert; you'll enjoy what many people hail as home to the best cheesecake in New York City - Junior's Cheesecake.
 Located at the corner of Flatbush and DeKalb Avenues since the 1950s, this landmark restaurant has been a favorite for celebrities, singers, presidents, and hall-of-fame athletes alike.

 Public & Charter Schools